Travis Scott: Notable Sneaker collaborations

+Fortnite collaborations

+In 2020, Scott and his Cactus Jack team collaborated with Epic Games to launch new merchandise inspired by the Fortnite game, including clothing, action figures, and Nerf guns.
+Scott and Epic Games also set records with the success of Scott's "Astronomical 'Fortnite'" event.
+Scott has also played a live concert within Fortnite which drew millions of views.
+The collaboration ended in 2021.

 McDonald's

 In September 2020, Scott collaborated with McDonald's to launch a limited edition meal that was introduced in participating McDonald's restaurants in North America, named "The Travis Scott" and a variation on their Quarter Pounder with Cheese.
-The partnership marked the first nationally distributed celebrity-endorsed McDonald's meal in the chain’s history, and the first celebrity meal since 1992, when McDonald's launched a “McJordan” burger with Michael Jordan in the Chicago metropolitan area.
+The partnership marked the first nationally distributed celebrity-endorsed McDonald's meal in the chain's history, and the first celebrity meal since 1992, when McDonald's launched a "McJordan" burger with Michael Jordan in the Chicago metropolitan area.
 Due to high demand, some McDonald's branches ran out of ingredients tied to the promotion, causing a break in the supply chain.
 Scott and McDonald's also launched a line of McDonald's and Cactus Jack–branded merchandise, including a number of clothing items, a rug, and a McNugget-shaped body pillow.
 This popularized the celebrity meal craze, which would later be done similarly by BTS and Saweetie.
 The idea was exported to Europe in the fall of 2021, with Spanish singer Aitana serving as the first European act to have its own McDonald's meal.